Senzing/docker-compose-db2-demo/README.md

     export GIT_REPOSITORY=docker-compose-db2-demo
     ```

-   Then follow steps in [clone-repository](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/clone-repository.md).
+1. Follow steps in [clone-repository](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/clone-repository.md) to install the Git repository.

 1. After the repository has been cloned, be sure the following are set: